charles1614/spark/docs/spark-standalone.md

 The [`spark-submit` script](submitting-applications.html) provides the most straightforward way to submit a compiled Spark application to the cluster.
-For standalone clusters, Spark currently supports two deploy modes.
+For standalone clusters, Spark currently supports two org.apache.spark.blaze.deploy modes.
 In `client` mode, the driver is launched in the same process as the client that submits the application.
 In `cluster` mode, however, the driver is launched from one of the Worker processes inside the cluster, and the client process exits as soon as it fulfills its responsibility of submitting the application without waiting for the application to finish.